GenBench/GenBench.github.io/_pages/workshop.md

 - spotlight presentation of type 1 submissions
 - oral presentations of a selection of type 2 submissions
 - poster presentations of all submissions
-- a panel on generalisation, bringing together experts from different communities.
+- a panel on generalisation, bringing together experts from different communities

 In the panel, we will discuss topics such as how to best involve domain experts in the design of generalisation tests, the future of generalisation testing and when generalisation testing is important and when it is not.
 Furthermore, we will add topics drawn from the workshop submissions, as well as questions solicited through an online poll prior to the workshop.

 # Submission types

 To reach out workshop goals, we welcome two different types of submissions.
+We are working on the cfp to send out soon!

 ## Submission type 1: Collaborative Benchmarking Task
 To achieve the first goal of our workshop, we organise a collaborative benchmarking task, in similar spirits to the [BIG-Bench](https://github.com/google/BIG-bench) challenge, but focusing specifically on generalisation.